izzyleung/Robots/quora_weibot_backend/README.md

 #Setup
 - Install dependencies: `bundle instal`
-- Edit `example_credential.rb` to fill in your Twitter credentials, and rename the file to `credential.rb`.
+- Edit `credential_example.rb` to fill in your Twitter credentials, and rename the file to `credential.rb`.
 - Run the server: `bundle exec rackup -p 5000 config.ru`
 - Done!